Florida Bright Futures Scholars

 |Minimum Hours Required per Term: Half-Time (6-8 hours)||6 credit hours (earned hours)||6 credit hours (earned hours)|

 *Florida Academic Scholars with a 2.75 to 2.99 GPA will renew as a Florida Medallion Scholars.

 A student must reimburse the post-secondary institution for the cost of course(s) dropped or withdrawn after the initial drop/add period.
-The student will be ineligible to renew his/her Bright Futures award for any subsequent academic year until repayment or a satisfactory arrangement to reimburse the institution is made.
+The student will be ineligible to renew his/her Bright Futures offer for any subsequent academic year until repayment or a satisfactory arrangement to reimburse the institution is made.
 Non-refunded hours will affect the student’s renewal eligibility.
 In addition, Florida Academic Scholar recipients must pay back the $300 book stipend if completely withdrawn from the semester.

 Renewal criteria must be met each academic year.
 Failure to meet the renewal criteria will result in the loss of your Florida Bright Futures Scholarship.
 If a student fails to meet renewal criteria when grades and hours are reported to the State at the end of the Spring term, a student may be able to attend summer semester in order to attempt a restoration of their scholarship for the next academic year.
-Click here for more information on renewal criteria and eligibility.
+Click for more information on renewal criteria and eligibility.

 If you are receiving both BRIGHT FUTURES and Florida Prepaid Tuition:

 Students receiving the Bright Futures scholarship and the Florida Prepaid contribution should deduct these amounts from the total charges (see Fee Payment).
 Bright Futures will be applied to your student account first and the Florida Prepaid will be posted approximately three weeks after the drop/add period.
 Students will receive a refund for the amount that exceeds your tuition.